openqasm/openqasm/CONTRIBUTING.md

   - Add the content of the proposal, note that conformance tests are mandatory at this point.
   - Make a pull request.
   - The core dev can ask for changes before reaching the next stage.
-- Accepted: When the PR is merged into master.
+- Accepted: When the PR is merged into main.

 ## Tests